-- 1. Venting and flaring of methane from drainage stations shall be prohibited from January 1, 2025. - 2.
-Venting of methane through ventilation shafts in coal mines emitting more than 0.5 tons of methane/kiloton of coal mined (0,75 m methane per ton of coal) shall be prohibited from January 1, 2027; it does not apply to coking coal mines for which applicable rules will be adopted within 3 years.
+- 1. Venting and flaring of methane from drainage stations shall be prohibited from January 1, 2025. - (relaxation of this requirement may be possible as a result of work in committees) - 2.
+Venting of methane through ventilation shafts in coal mines emitting more than 0.5 tons of methane/kiloton of coal mined (0,75 m3 methane per ton of coal) shall be prohibited from January 1, 2027; it does not apply to coking coal mines for which applicable rules will be adopted within 3 years.